 Service Learning will be assessed as Satisfactory or Unsatisfactory.
 Students must receive an assessment of Satisfactory to complete FOUN 3000.
-Students must complete all assignments, fulfill a minimum of 25 hours at the service-learning site, and satisfy the performance criteria set by the service learning coordinator (Dr. Margo Veal).
+Students must complete all assignments, fulfill a minimum of 25 hours at the service-learning site, and satisfy the performance criteria set by the service learning coordinator (Ms. Heidi Tucker).
 Reflection papers must address the role of service learning in preparing teachers for committed service to the community in which they reside (see the service learning syllabus for more details).
-Please bring a copy of your service learning reflection to class for me the day they are due.